hydephp/develop/docs/digging-deeper/navigation.md

 ### `hidden`

 The `hidden` option allows you to control if the page appears in the navigation menu.
-You can also use `visible` instead of `hidden`, but obviously invert the value.

 ```yaml
 navigation: